rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_administrator.md

     2. **Name** Enter or change the name for the current or new gallery.
 [22%, 15%, se]
     3. **Tags** Enter tag(s) for the gallery, separated by commas, which should be present on associated images.
 [31%, 15%, se]
     4. **Images** Set the image preferences for images appearing within the tag gallery.
 [40%, 15%, ne]
-    5. **Thumbnails Size** Set the image preferences for thumbnails associated with images presented in as part of the gallery.
+    5. **Thumbnails Size** Sets the image preferences for thumbnails associated with images presented in as part of the gallery.
 [55%, 15%, ne]

 1. **Galleries**: Select an existing gallery, or create a new one.